LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Pros:

--  Easier and faster to deploy.
+-  Easier to deploy.
+-  Faster to deploy.

 Cons:

 -  All Overclouds nodes must be pre-provisioned.
 Ironic cannot manage any for provisioning.
 -  Requires the operating system to already be installed.
+-  Repositories have to be installed and enabled manually.
 -  ``os-net-config`` does not manage networks.
 Networks have to be manually set up.
 -  Validations are not supported.